llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 You must be running the [Nginx SSL proxy add-on](https://github.com/home-assistant/addons/tree/master/nginx_proxy) because this add-on will add some custom config to that one.

-Your Home Assistant must have a publicly resolvable domain name with a valid SSL certificate and it must be on standard port 443.
+Your Home Assistant must have a domain name (fqdn) with a valid SSL certificate that resolves to a public IP reachable on standard port 443.

-You must create an additional DNS record that resolves to the same IP as Home Assistant.
+For Tesla to reach your server, you must create an additional DNS record that resolves to the public IP of your Home Assistant.
 For example, if Home Assistant is `home.example.com` then create `tesla.example.com` as an alias pointing to the same place.

 ## How to use